Your guide to health insurance in Montenegro

-Located in southeastern Europe and part of the former Yugoslavia, Montenegro is a small middle-income country with a population of about 600,000, with varied terrain ranging from mountains near the Albanian and Serbian borders, to the coastline facing the Adriatic Sea.
-The name Montenegro comes from the Venetian words for “black mountain” and the country was an important trading site for centuries; now a rapidly-growing market economy, Montenegro boasts per capita GDP of USD11,048.
-Tourism has begun to recover since the Yugoslav Wars of the 1990s and Montenegrin independence from Serbia in 2006.
+Located in southeastern Europe and part of the former Yugoslavia, Montenegro is a small middle-income country with a population of about 600,000.
+The terrain varies, ranging from mountains near the Albanian and Serbian borders, to the coastline facing the Adriatic Sea.

-However, Montenegro’s health care workforce is somewhat understaffed.
-There are 199 doctors per 100,000 people, compared with a European average of 325.
-There are 554 nurses and midwives per 100,000, compared to a European average of 681.
-Public health care predominates; as of 2003 there were eighteen public medical centres, seven general hospitals, three special hospitals, the Clinical Centre of Montenegro, the Institute for Health and the Pharmaceutical Institute of Montenegro.
+Public healthcare predominates; as of 2013 there were 19 public medical centres, ten general hospitals, and three special hospitals, namely the Institute for Health, the Pharmaceutical Institute of Montenegro, and The Podgorica Clinical Center.
 Private medical practices in Montenegro comprise dental clinics, medical centres and pharmacies.

 As with most destinations, diarrhoea is the most common affliction for travellers.
-Drink only bottled water and avoid raw foods; over the counter anti-diarrhoeal pills should be used to treat mild cases.
-Automotive accidents are also a serious problem in Montenegro; drivers unfamiliar with local traffic customs should exercise caution and wear a seatbelt at all times.
+Drink only bottled water and avoid raw foods.
+Over-the-counter antidiarrheal pills should be used to treat mild cases.

 Although Montenegro is in many ways a modern European country and is a strong candidate for membership in the European Union, serious medical incidents can require medical evacuation – usually to Germany – for proper care.